Beet-Meat-Burger/2B-Website/docs/post.md

 If only one person cares, why I made website?
 This Website is for all classmates, instead only you.
 I will only send it to you on WhatsApp or just tell to you if only you cares.
 This website can make me happy, because I know that I helped others.

+Someone in 3A told me:

+'My class teacher said stop the Homework list after January.'
+'Why?'
+'As he said the student too dependent on homework list.'
+'How did he know?'
+'Teacher is in that Homework list group.'
+'Why this happen?
+I think you should tell the maker to make a group without teacher for homework list.'
+In my opinion, homework list is a good thing.
+Moreover, if they still know what homework without it, it is good.
+Homework list is a supporting tool.
+I don't know why teacher is in the homework list group, but I am sure that is good without teacher.
+In 3B, I think also 3C, teacher may not know the homework list.
+It is not bad, as it has no problem in common sense.
+So, I think you should continue without teacher.
+That's all